Bucin Meaning In Bahasa

 Biasanya main nyelonong bae aja, sekarang pake ketok.

-If I change this sentence into formal sentence, it will become.
+If I change this sentence into a formal sentence, it will become.

 Biasanya Anda langsung masuk saja, sekarang Anda mengetuk pintu terlebih dahulu.